The Fractional CFO Role Is Changing — Less Spreadsheet, More Strategy

 - Reconcile continuously

 with 85–95% accuracy when contextualized (Stanford HAI Applied Finance, 2022).
+This changes the role entirely.

 What Leaders Expect Now